pierre-rouleau/pel/doc/pel-manual.rst

   to control the installation of missing package and all other packages are only loaded if their feature is activated via `PEL customization`_.
-However, when loading PEL via the standard Emacs package system, dependencies are identified becuase package needs the package to byte compile without generating warnings and errors.
+However, when loading PEL via the standard Emacs package system, dependencies are identified because package needs the package to byte compile without generating warnings and errors.
 This means that the third party packages will be installed on your disk when you install PEL via an Elpa compatible archive (such as MELPA_).
 However: